Broadway theatre: Decline in late 1960s

 Kenrick notes that "the late 1960s marked a time of cultural upheaval.
 All those changes would prove painful for many, including those behind the scenes, as well as those in the audience."
 Of the 1970s, Kenrick writes: "Just when it seemed that traditional book musicals were back in style, the decade ended with critics and audiences giving mixed signals."

 Ken Bloom observed that "The 1960s and 1970s saw a worsening of the area [Times Square] and a drop in the number of legitimate shows produced on Broadway."
-By way of comparison, in the 1950 to 1951 season (May to May) 94 productions opened on Broadway; in the 1969 to 1970 season (June to May) there were 59 productions (fifteen were revivals).
-In the twenties, there were 70–80 theaters, but by 1969, there were 36 left.
+By way of comparison, in the 1950 to 1951 season (May to May), 94 productions opened on Broadway; in the 1969 to 1970 season (June to May), there were 59 productions (fifteen were revivals).
+In the 1920s, there were 70–80 theaters; however, by 1969, there were 36 left.

+During this time, many Broadway productions struggled due to low attendance rates, which resulted in perceived mediocrity among such plays.
+For this reason, the Theatre Development Fund was created with the purpose of assisting productions with high cultural value that likely would struggle without subsidization, by offering tickets to those plays to consumers at reduced prices.